Tyler O'Neill Preview, Player Props: Cardinals vs. Pirates

 Tyler O'Neill At The Plate

-- In 11.7% of his games this season, he has gone deep, and 3.1% of his trips to the dish.
+- He has hit a long ball in eight games this season (13.1%), homering in 3.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.